A cervical biopsy is a procedure to

 Types of cervical biopsies include:

-- Cone biopsy.
-This procedure uses a laser or scalpel to remove a large cone-shaped piece of tissue from the cervix.
+laser, electrical loop or scalpel to remove a large cone-shaped piece of tissue from

 A cervical biopsy may also be used to diagnose and help treat these conditions:

 - Noncancerous growth (polyps) on the cervix